uea-teaching/computer-vision-2022/lectures/features-keypoints.md

 $$

 ::: notes
+trace - sum on main diagonal
-in the first case, the two eigenvalues are equal and equal to zero, so a flat region.
+all computed using the eigenvalues of the structure matrix. in the first case, the two eigenvalues are equal and equal to zero, so a flat region.
 2nd case, the two eigenvalues are unequal, so an edge.
 3rd case, the two eigenvalues are equally large, so a corner.